NeKroFR/RanSomewhere/README.md

 # RanSomewhere

-POC ransomware created for educational purposes.
+Proof of Concept ransomware developed for educational purposes.

-This is a simple ranswomware without anti reverse engineering techniques.
+This ransomware encrypts all files in `C:\Users\` using RSA and AES-256 encryption.

-After this project, I will create a second version with anti reverse engineering techniques.
+This initial version is straightforward and does not include any anti-reverse engineering techniques.
+A subsequent version will be developed with advanced anti-reverse engineering features.